kraudy/ibmi_os/README.md

 Contextualized to the IBM I, a ***context object*** is the object **Library** and the ***Name Resulition List (NRL)*** is the **Library list** of the job which has a list of libraries where objects will be searched.
 This will make more sense later.

+> The library list control how the system accesses objects

 > Extra: Since everything is an object on the IBM I, you can have security at the object level.
 Which means that the pointer addressing the object is first checked to be autorized or rejected to perform the operations.
 That is really nice.

 ## IBM I Object system, not File system